kashr-app/kashr/ENCRYPTION_README.md

 ## Overview

-Kashr backups can be encrypted using AES-256-GCM encryption with PBKDF2 key derivation.
-This provides strong protection for your financial data when stored locally or in the cloud.
+Kashr backups can be encrypted to provide strong protection for your financial data when stored locally or in the cloud.

 ## Encryption Details